PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: Introduction

 Photometric time-series data are highly effective in allowing astronomers to examine the behaviour of distant objects.
 By studying the pattern, duration, and degree of change in the brightness of such objects as they vary over time, deep insights can be made regarding the astrophysical engines that drive these variations.
 For instance, gravitational microlensing can be used to study black holes or other significant gravitational sources \citep{Paczynski1986_microlensing}, and the explosions of stars (i.e., supernovae) afford insights into the intense conditions of stellar interiors \citep[e.g.,][and references therein]{Branch_2017_SNbook}.
 A particularly interesting class of such astrophysical objects is periodic variable stars, which exhibit large, periodic changes in their luminosity.
 Most commonly discovered are pulsating variable stars \citep[see, e.g.,][for a review]{Percy_2007_VS_Review}.
 For such objects, a host of properties, including metallicity, mass, luminosity, and size are encoded in their brightness variations \citep[e.g.,][]{Leavitt_1912_Ceph_PL,Sandage_Tammnann_1968_CephPCL,Christy_1968_Ceph_th,Jurcsik_Kovacs_1996_RRL_Z}.
 It is, therefore, valuable to determine from a light curve both the pulsation period and ``shape" of brightness variations as a function of time.

-The traditional method for performing such analyses is to conduct a high-cadence observing campaign that covers the entire pulsation period.
-The period can then be calculated by measuring the consecutive times (i.e., epochs) of light-curve maxima (or minima).
+The most straightforward method for performing such analyses is to conduct a high-cadence observing campaign that covers the entire pulsation period.
+The period can then be calculated by measuring the consecutive times (i.e., epochs) of light-curve extrema.
 This method can be found in the literature dating back several centuries, including \cite{Goodricke_1786_DeltaCephei}.
 However, such high-cadence observations require a great deal of telescope time and are rarely feasible for variable stars.

-However, in many instances ranging from dedicated observations to modern all-sky surveys \citep[e.g.,][respectively]{Filippenko1981,GaiaDR2_variability}, the data are often sparse and unevenly sampled, obscuring the features of the light curve in the raw time-series data \citep{Lomb1976}.
-These data also often lack consistent observations of maxima, making it difficult to determine the corresponding period using the traditional (high-cadence) method.
+In many instances, ranging from dedicated observations to modern all-sky surveys \citep[e.g.,][respectively]{Filippenko1981,GaiaDR2_variability}, the data are often sparse and unevenly sampled, obscuring the features of the light curve in the raw time-series data \citep{Lomb1976}.
+These data also often lack consistent observations of maxima, making it difficult to determine the corresponding period using the simple (high-cadence) method.
 This data sparsity necessitates a more involved approach for deriving the period that utilises robust mathematical tools to recover the continuous shape and features of the light curve by phase-folding the data \citep{photometry_2007}.